SylviaLe/MySocialProfile/README.md

 - Implementing the Event:
   + Use the HeapPriorityQueue provided by the textbook.
 Consider each event is an Entry with the date as the key and the description as the value
-  + Create a class name DateComparator.java implementing the built-in Comparator interface.
+  + Create a class name dependencies.DateComparator.java implementing the built-in Comparator interface.
 Provide a method compare() to override the one in the interface
   + The logic of compare(): for each date 'e', calculate the difference of e.getTimeInMillis() - now.getTimeInMillis().
 Compare this difference between dates, the smaller the difference the more imminence (the date that going to happen next)
   + In the Event.java class, create an instance of the HeapPriorityQueue to store the list of events.
-Pass an instance of the DateComparator as a parameter to the constructor
+Pass an instance of the dependencies.DateComparator as a parameter to the constructor
   + Reason for having a passEvent() instead of removePassEvent():
      > When ask the user for info of the new event, can check before adding to the queue if the date of the event has passed or not